-It was an immense privilege to share and exchange with the Paper's many contributors.
-They were inspired and inspiring, positive and determined to act.
+They are inspired and inspiring, positive, determined to act.
 They devoted a great deal of time and energy to writing their reports, knowing that we wished to showcase them.

 Our contributors include children and school teachers, journalists, and supporters from civil society and politics.
-They are all sources of inspiration for society and we wish to thank them once again.
+They are all sources of inspiration for society and we wished to thank them again.

-Our White Paper is a reflection of the solidarity that reigns among women's networks and NGOs.
-It illustrates the bonds that have been forged over the last 2 years in order to rally the world to our cause.
+Our White paper is also a flection of the solidarity that reigns among women's networks and NGO's.
+It illustrates the bonds we have been forged over the last years in order to rally the world to our cause.